wilsonsous/Password-Generator/README.md

   ​This application is used for any users looking for a quick random password.

   # License
-  This project currently has no license.

-  # Contributing
 MIT License

 Copyright (c) 2021 Wilson Sous